confluentinc/ksql/design-proposals/klip-27-enhanced-udf-configuration-options.md

 ## What is not in scope

-The scope of this KLIP is not a complete rewrite of the current configuration mechanisms, but a modified implementation that suppport the sharing of configuration properties between specific (custom) UDFs.
+The scope of this KLIP is not a complete rewrite of the current configuration mechanisms, but a modified implementation that suppports the sharing of configuration properties between specific (custom) UDFs.

 ## Value/Return